SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/searchengine/se-run.md

 SortOrder: 40
 ---

+Things to think about when executing a query.

 ## Pre-run preparations

 Before you run the SearchEngine query, you need to consider these 3 questions and possibly add some code: